Techno-coder/envisage/README.md

 - A code string that represents the C++ code that is copied to the clipboard
 - A render function for parsing and rendering the input text

 Additional files must also be appended to the index file body as a script.
+If Typescript files are modified they must be recompiled.